 We currently plan to commercialize Serenz in the E.U. via distributorship arrangements.
 In the U.S., we believe that Serenz may be classified as either a medical device or a drug-device combination.
 If Serenz is classified as a drug-device combination, Phase 3 trials would likely be required to obtain approval.
 We currently believe that these trials, if required, would be 400 to 600 patients in size and would take approximately a year to complete once started, which would significantly increase both the investment in and timeframe for regulatory approval.
 We therefore intend to determine the appropriate regulatory approval pathway for Serenz in dialogue with the U.S. Food and Drug Administration, or FDA.
-In any event, we plan to seek a partner or distributorship arrangements for commercialization.
+We believe a partner or distributorship arrangement for commercialization will maximize the value of Serenz.
 In 2013, we out-licensed Serenz to Block Drug Company, a wholly-owned subsidiary of GlaxoSmithKline, or GSK, realizing revenue in the form of a non-refundable up-front payment of \$3.0 million.
 In June 2014, the agreement with GSK terminated and GSK returned the licensed rights to Serenz back to us.
 We believe GSK's decision to terminate the agreement was due to GSK's belief that the product would be classified as a drug-device combination by the FDA, and the additional expense associated with such a classification.
 Potential partners may perceive this history as negatively impacting the Serenz program, which could impair our ability to partner it in the future.
-We do not expect that the net proceeds from this offering, and our existing cash and cash equivalents, will be sufficient to enable us to fund both the commercialization of our CoSense product and Phase 3 clinical trials for Serenz, if such trials are necessary for approval in the U.S.
+We do not expect that the net proceeds from this offering, will be sufficient to enable us to fund both the commercialization of our CoSense product and additional activities that advance Serenz toward product launch, and will therefore focus the use of proceeds from this offering on CoSense commercialization.